brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 [`ink_env::debug_println`]: https://paritytech.github.io/ink/ink_env/fn.debug_println.html

-I aske in the `#ink:matrix.parity.io` channel where to see the output, and Alexander Theißen replies:
+I ask in the `#ink:matrix.parity.io` channel where to see the output, and Alexander Theißen replies:

 > "They are printed to the console.
 You need to raise the log level for `runtime`